Bitcoin-Price-Prediction/btcpredictor/README.md

     - **dashboard.ipynb**: this Ipython notebook consists of the code for the actual dashboard
     - **RealTimeTradingSignalDemo.ipynb**: this Ipython notebook walks you through the code for the trading strategy aspect of the dashboard

 ## Technical Sophistication

 <p align="center"><img src="https://github.com/Bitcoin-Price-Prediction/btcpredictor/blob/main/readme_files/System%20Architecture.png"/></p>

 ## Efficiency

+Key design features:
+1. BTC predictor is powered by an LSTM model.
+[Research](https://arxiv.org/ftp/arxiv/papers/2006/2006.14473.pdf) suggests that the LSTM model outperforms the ARIMA model for Bitcoin price prediction.
+The LSTM model also offers a lot more flexibility than the prophet model, making it ideal for this particular task.
+2. BTC predictor also comes with a tweet cache, which allows it to interact with tweets collected from [Twint](https://github.com/twintproject/twint) *every minute*.
+3.

 ## Reproducibility